TechnologyClassroom/SetupNotes/ESXi.md

 Open a terminal.
 Navigate to the download location.

 Use scp to copy the update to the server.
+Note: WinSCP can be used on Windows instead of scp.

 In this case, my server is 10.12.17.101.
 My update is ESXi650-201803001.zip.